MANDALA OF KALACHAKRA

 Mandala of the Enlightened Mind

-Mandala of Enlightened Wisdom
+Mandala of the Enlightened Wisdom

 The purpose of these 5 Mandalas is to create a visual support for Meditation and what is to be achieved, perhaps even how to achieve it.
 One may wonder how exactly to penetrate into the Mandala, and therefore begin the slow yet steady journey towards Enlightenment.
 This information is extremely complex and even I could not allow myself to teach anyone the practice of Kalachakra, scholars and monks spend years if not decades, guided by Gurus (teachers) to gain sufficient siddhis (merits) that allow them to pass from one Mandala to the next.
-Each step taken towards the centre is considered and achievement.
+Each step taken towards the center is considered and achievement.

 The 6 elements, may seem a strange concept, as science has it that there are only 4 elements : earth, water, fire, air.
 Buddhism accepts the existence of 2 other elements: space and wisdom.
 Although this may seem as strange concept, it is through these 2 elements that a Kalachakra adept is able to meditate on the Kalachakra Tantra.